Tarrant County Child Custody Lawyers

 Our lawyers know how to negotiate with your child’s other parent (through their attorney) to try to find a shared conservatorship arrangement that works.
 We can also represent you in mediation, which helps facilitate compromise.
 Whenever possible, an out-of-court agreement tends to be preferable for parents.

 If you cannot reach an agreement, or if your case involves abuse or a parent who might be unfit, the matter will go before the court, and the judge will decide what arrangement is in the best interest of the child.
 We are skilled litigators who know how to represent your rights as a parent in court.

 An Experienced Hurst Child Custody Attorney Can Help

-If you are facing a conservatorship case, you should always have the assistance of a dedicated child custody lawyer from Hoppes Family Law.
+If you are facing a conservatorship case, you should always have the assistance of a dedicated child custody lawyer from Hoppes Law Firm, PLLC.
 We are committed to applying our considerable experience and resources to your case to reach the most favorable outcome possible.
 Our knowledgeable legal team proudly serves Hurst, Bedford, Colleyville, Keller, North Richland Hills, Southlake, Fort Worth, Arlington, and Richland Hills in Texas, so please do not hesitate to contact us online or call us at 817-283-3999 for more information today.